caolan/jam/README.md

-***NOTE: this project is no longer active and not recommended for use.
-It is left here for reference. ***
+****NOTE: this project is no longer active and not recommended for use.
+It is left here for reference. ****

+Jam was created at a time before Bower and provided a (still to this day) very nice installation workflow which meant you could 'jam install jquery', then immediately 'require("jquery")' in your application.
+No manual bundling or build step (e.g. browserify, webpack) required.
+This was thanks in large part to the power and flexibility of the [AMD format](http://requirejs.org/docs/whyamd.html).

+Since it's creation, NPM has set it's sights more firmly on the browser space, and the popularity of the AMD module format is waning.
+Jam never really got enough traction to compete.
+Thanks to everone that helped out and gave it a try.

+If you want to try hosting your own Jam repository, see the [repositories](#repositories) section below.
+The public Jam repository is now retired.

+---

 # Jam